-Being more active has many benefits – it improves physical and mental health, and enables people to stay connected to their family, friends and communities.
-As well as being more active in general, we know that maintaining and improving muscle strength and balance can help people in later life live independently and reduce the risk of falls.
+As well as being more physically active in general, we know that maintaining and improving muscle strength and balance can help people in later life continue to carry out activities of daily living and reduce their risk of falls.

 We are focusing on giving more people the opportunity to do more strength and balance activity.